Generic Name: vortioxetine

 The maximal plasma vortioxetine concentration (Cmax) after dosing is reached within 7 to 11 hours postdose (Tmax).
 Steady-state mean Cmax values were 9, 18, and 33 ng/mL following doses of 5, 10, and 20 mg/day.
 Absolute bioavailability is 75%.
 No effect of food on the pharmacokinetics was observed.

 The apparent volume of distribution of vortioxetine is approximately 2600 L, indicating extensive extravascular distribution.
 The plasma protein binding of vortioxetine in humans is 98%, independent of plasma concentrations.
-No apparent difference in the plasma protein binding between healthy subjects and subjects with hepatic (mild, moderate) or renal (mild, moderate, severe, ESRD) impairment is observed.
+No apparent difference in the plasma protein binding between healthy subjects and subjects with hepatic (mild, moderate or severe) or renal (mild, moderate, severe, ESRD) impairment is observed.

 Metabolism and Elimination